enricocid/Music-Player-GO/README.md

 - Colorful, simple and 'unified' UI: no need to navigate between activities;
 - Awesome typeface: Raleway + Roboto condensed
 - Bottom sheet panel containing the player controls:
-  - Played song info (on click You can expand the artist details);
+  - Played song info.
+By clicking on it You can 'reveal'/close the artist's discography.
+By long click You can scroll the text;
   - Skip to previous song (long click to enable reset 1x);
   - Play/pause;
   - Skip to next song;
   - Settings (when expanded);
 - Music organized by artist;
-- Top panel containing the now played song.
-By clicking on it You can 'reveal'/close the artist's discography;
-- The now playing text is scrollable on long clicking when it is too long;
 - Colorful index bar;
 - Dark status bar icons for light accents;